 - Consistently high velocity may affect the accuracy of your shorter game

 - Easily scuffed in the bunker

 Is it a bird?
 Is it a plane?
 No!
 It’s our number two spot tearing holes in the sky and blasting down the fairway.
-This ball is more of an all-rounder, but still capable of reaching some dizzying heights and breathtaking distances.
+This golf ball is more of an all-rounder, but still capable of reaching some dizzying heights and breathtaking distances.

 The deeper you go into the ball the more rigid the layer.
 Mix that with the tri-speed core that provides an amazing amount of buoyancy, and a coating that gets hardly any drag at all, and you’ve got a formidable weapon here.

 To make up for the rigid inner layers, you’ve got an extra soft-hit, dual-spin cover, with a durable cast urethane coating.
-The urethane is gonna give your clubface the maximum amount of grip on the ball and give you awesome levels of control over spin and velocity.
+The urethane is gonna give your clubface the maximum amount of grip on the golf ball and give you awesome levels of control over spin and velocity.

 TaylorMade also utilize a really interesting material for the fourth and final layer.
 It’s what they call HFM which stands for high flex material.
 This flex provides a much better spring rebound effect as force moves through the ball, projecting it even further into the distance.

 - Tri-speed center makes this ball really fast